verygoodmarketing/kind-sunflower/src/pages/index.md

         url: /features
     component: HeroBlock
     content: >-
-      Very Good Marketing will bring you customers by meeting them and engaging them where they are hanging out; Facebook and Instagram.
+      Getting customers from Facebook and Instagram is not as simple as just having an account.
+Very Good Marketing will funnel the right people to you so you can make them customers.
     image: /images/hero1.png
     section_id: hero
-    title: You CAN get More Customers Using Facebook and Instagram
+    title: Get More Customers Using Facebook and Instagram
     type: heroblock
   - bg: gray
     component: FeaturesBlock